 You’re the proud owner of a shed man cave or she shed.
 By day, you love spending time in there, but by night, you’re back in your home since your shed doesn’t get any power or light.
-Your shed is too far from the house to run a cable, which is why you were thinking of using solar power instead.
+Your shed is too far from the house to run a cable, which is why you were thinking of using solar power and solar panels instead.
 How much solar power do you need for your shed?

 The amount of solar power required for a shed depends on what you’re using it for.
 For example, it takes 600 watts to use a computer, 10 watts for a smartphone or tablet, and 240 watts for four ceiling lights.
 You’d add up your shed requirements and then determine the necessary wattage from there.

 You can easily get the appropriate size of shed solar panel kit once you know what your specific power needs are.
 So, ahead, we’ll discuss in more detail how to determine the amount of wattage needed for your shed’s solar panels, how to install solar panels, and what they cost.
 You’re not going to want to miss it!

 - How Much Solar Power Does A Shed Need?

 - How to Get Solar Power to a Shed